Part 1 – Hyperoliidae, Mantellidae

 Additionally, the genus Heterixalus (currently 10 species) is endemic to Madagascar.

-Heterixalus alboguttatus is a species found in Madagascar. is an endemic frog species from the Hyperoliidae family in Madagascar.
+Heterixalus alboguttatus is a species found in Madagascar.
+It is an endemic frog species from the Hyperoliidae family in Madagascar.
 Its natural habitats include subtropical or tropical moist lowland forests, subtropical or tropical seasonally wet or flooded lowland grassland, swamps, freshwater marshes, intermittent freshwater marshes, urban areas, heavily degraded former forests, ponds, irrigated land, and seasonally flooded agricultural land.

 Heterixalus andrakata is another endemic frog species from the Hyperoliidae family in Madagascar.
 Its natural habitats are similar to those of Heterixalus betsileo.